Crell/Serde/README.md

 This combination will result in a three-column CSV file, and also deserialize from a three-column CSV file.

 The CSV formatter uses PHP's native CSV parsing and writing tools.
 If you want to control the delimiters used, pass those as constructor arguments to a `CsvFormatter` instance and inject that into the `Serde` class instead of the default.

+Note that the lone property may be a generator.
+That allows a CSV to be generated on the fly off of arbitrary data.
+When deserialized, it will still deserialize to an array.

 ### TypeMaps